jouvetg/igm_old/doc/update_smb.md

   --mb_update_freq MB_UPDATE_FREQ
                         Update the mass balance each X years (1) --type_mass_balance TYPE_MASS_BALANCE
-                        zero, simple, given
+                        This keywork permits to identify the type of mass balance model, can be: zero, simple, nn or given (Default: simple)
   --mb_scaling MB_SCALING
-                        mass balance scaling
+                        The paramter permit to make a simple mass balance scaling --mb_simple_file MB_SIMPLE_FILE
-  --mb_simple_file MB_SIMPLE_FILE
-                        mb_simple_file
-  --smb_model_lib_path SMB_MODEL_LIB_PATH
+                        Name of the imput file for the simple mass balance model --smb_model_lib_path SMB_MODEL_LIB_PATH
-                        Model directory in case the smb model in use is 'nn'for neural netowrk
+                        Model directory in case the smb model in use is 'nn', i.e. neural network
 ```